The-Poolz/SecretsManager/README.md

 var connection = await new SecretManager(client).GetSecretAsync(secretName);
 ```

-- CreateClient(RegionEndpoint? region = null): Creates an IAmazonSecretsManager client.
+#### CreateClient(RegionEndpoint? region = null)

+Creates an IAmazonSecretsManager client.
 The AWS region is retrieved from the `AWS_REGION` environment variable, or can be provided as an argument.

-#### Example
+Example
 ```csharp
 // Create client using environment variable
 // AWS platform contain system environment 'AWS_REGION' who contain region name where code be launch